yarnpkg/berry/README.md

 ### Third-party plugins

 Plugins can be developed by third-party entities.
-To use them within your applications, just specify the full plugin URL when calling [`yarn plugin import`](https://yarnpkg.com/cli/plugin/import).
+To use them within your applications, specify the full plugin URL when calling [`yarn plugin import`](https://yarnpkg.com/cli/plugin/import).
 Note that plugins aren't fetched from the npm registry at this time - they must be distributed as a single JavaScript file.

 ### Creating a new plugin